-In my previous post I talked about the effects of mass-produced furniture on global deforestation.
+In my previous post, The most eco-friendly furniture you willl ever find, I talked about the effects of mass-produced furniture on global deforestation.
 I’m expanding the issue a little more in this post.

 The high demand for new furniture in the United States (5% of total global exports; $120 billion annually) is contributing to the loss of forests not only in the United States, but also in West-Central Africa, Central America, South America, and Southeast Asia.

 We are losing 18.7 million acres of forest every year.
 Some logging is illegal, and although some is from so-called "sustainable" logging, it may not be less harmful than any other logging.

 China, which cut down most of its forests by the late 1990’s, is now the largest importer of wood, some from illegal logging.
 In 1998 it suffered devastating consequences when the Yangtze River flooded.
 As a result, China established the National Forests Protection Project that restricted cutting of the few remaining natural forests and accelerated the planting of new fast-growth trees—rubber, eucalyptus and poplar—non-natives that provide no biodiversity or habitat.
 Wood imports now come from Africa, Eastern Europe, Russia and the United States to make low-cost furniture that is shipped back to the countries of origin.

 IKEA, the global Swedish retailer of flat-pack low-cost furniture, gets its wood from various Asian and European countries, and it’s known for harvesting old-growth trees (200-600 years old) from Russian virgin forests rich in biodiversity.

 The giant manufacturer and retailer is the largest private landowner in Romania, which has the largest number of primeval forests left in Europe.